 Victoria Quay, Fremantle is associated with the maritime workers who have been employed at the place and demonstrates changing attitudes to industrial relations.
-It was also the site of the 'Bloody Sunday' battle between police forces and waterside workers over working conditions in May 1919.
+It was also the site of the 'Bloody Sunday' battle between police forces and waterside workers over working conditions in May 1919, which resulted in the death of maritime worker Tom Edwards.